What can savers expect from "socially responsible" investing?

 Green bonds, a financial instrument to protect the environment

-The Covid-19 crisis as a gas pedal
+The Covid-19 crisis as an accelerator

-Comparative performance of the MSCI World ESG Leaders index (socially responsible) and the MSCI World index (conventional) over the last five years.
+Comparative performance of the MSCI World ESG Leaders Index (socially responsible) and the MSCI World Index (conventional) over the last five years.

 Thomson Reuters Eikon